For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

 Michael Gordon is a writer, editor, publisher, and creator of the Tiki Zombie comic series.
 He also co-hosts the Earth Station One and New Legend Lounge podcasts.

 Stephen Granade is a physicist specializing in robotic sensors.
 His sensors have read fingerprints from ten feet away, controlled robot helicopters, and guided the shuttle to the Hubble Space Telescope.
 He's provided scientific commentary for FoxNews.com, CBS Marketwatch, and Jalopnik, and won awards for presenting to non-scientists.

-Erin Gray is an American actress, perhaps best known for her roles as Kate Summers in the situation comedy Silver Spoons and as Colonel Wilma Deering in the science fiction television series Buck Rogers in the 25th Century.
+Erin Gray is an American actress best known for her roles as Kate Summers on Silver Spoons and as Colonel Wilma Deering on the classic science fiction television series Buck Rogers in the 25th Century.

 Sanford Greene has worked in the comics and animation industry for almost 10 years.
 Sanford is currently working on two creator owned projects: one called Rotten Apple published by Dark Horse Comics, and 1000 with MTV Entertainment.
 He has also co-developed a young illustrated chapter novel called An Army of Frogs.

 Josh Grelle has been working professionally in voice-over since 2004.
 His notable roles include Sima Shi in Dynasty Warriors, Kenichi in Kenichi the Mightiest Disciple, Kuranosuke in Princess Jellyfish, and Dave in Borderlands 2.

 Clay and Susan Griffith are authors of the Vampire Empire series (Pyr Books) which blends pulp adventure, steampunk, and romance.
 The fourth book, The Geomancer, will premiere at Dragon Con 2015.
 They are also the authors of the Crown & Key trilogy (Del Rey), a story of Victorian magic and monsters, published 2015.